 Hickory Vaught is the face on the passports and advertisements for the Urban Bourbon Trail Account at the Blu at the Louisville Marriott Hotel where he hosts, “Bourbon & Bluegrass” every Thursday since it opened.
 Dubbed “The Bluegrass Music Ambassador of Kentucky” by the Governor himself.

-Bernie Lubbers is the whiskey ambassador for Heaven Hill Distillery in Bardstown, KY and is known as the Whiskey Professor.
-A two time recipient of the Icons of Whisky – Ambassador of the Year Award from Whiskey Magazine out of London.
+Bernie Lubbers is The Whiskey Ambassador for Heaven Hill Distillery in Bardstown, KY and is known as the Whiskey Professor.

 Just like bourbon whiskey, bluegrass music was born in Kentucky through Bill Monroe who took the old time mountain music and transformed it into a hard driving sound.
 His instrument (and Hickory’s) is the mandolin, once a background parlor instrument until Mr. Monroe made it a front instrument along with his “high lonesome” voice.